A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Integral model

 \end{theorem}

-\begin{cor} Let $S$ be a product of rank one geometric points with untilt $S^\sharp$, then the category of $\G$-shtukas over $S$ with a leg at $S^\sharp$ is equivalent to that of $\G$-torsors with meromorphic Frobenius over $\mathcal{Y}(S)$. \end{cor} \begin{proof} Combine lemma \ref{VBextend} and Tannakian formalism: since the locus where $p=0$ has nothing to do with the extension we are interested in, we can restrict a given shtuka to $\mathcal{Y}_{(0,\infty)}(S)$ and consider the statement there.
+\begin{cor} Let $S$ be a product of rank one geometric points with untilt $S^\sharp$, then the category of $\G$-shtukas over $S$ with a leg at $S^\sharp$ is equivalent to that of $\G$-torsors with meromorphic Frobenius over $\mathcal{Y}(S)$. \end{cor} \begin{proof} Combine Lemma \ref{VBextend} and Tannakian formalism: since the locus where $p=0$ has nothing to do with the extension we are interested in, we can restrict a given shtuka to $\mathcal{Y}_{(0,\infty)}(S)$ and consider the statement there.
 But $\G$-torsors on $\mathcal{Y}_{(0,\infty]}(S)$ are the same as exact tensor functors from the category of finite dimensional algebraic $\Q_p$-representations of $G_{\Q_p}$ to vector bundles on $\mathcal{Y}_{(0,\infty]}(S)$.
 Since the representation category is semi-simple, the condition on exactness is vacuous and the tensor equivalence for vector bundles implies the equivalence for $\G$-torsors. \end{proof}

 \begin{lemma} Let $S=\Spa(R,R^\circ)$ in $\Perf$ be a product of rank one geometric points.
-Then $G_{\Z_p}$-torsors on $\Spec(R)$ are trivial. \end{lemma} \begin{proof} By \cite[1.4.2]{Kedlaya}, pullback along the map of locally ringed spaces
+Then $G_{\Z_p}$-torsors on $\Spec(R)$ are trivial. \end{lemma} \begin{proof} Pullback along the map of locally ringed spaces

-defines an exact equivalence between the category of vector bundles on both sides.
-It is direct to check that this equivalence is symmetric monoidal.
+defines an exact equivalence between the category of vector bundles on both sides by \cite[Theorem 1.4.2]{Kedlaya}.
+One checks directly that this equivalence is symmetric monoidal.
 Hence using Tannakian formalism, we obtain an equivalence between the category of $\G$-torsors on $S$ and that of $G_{\Z_p}$-torsors on $\Spec(R)$.
 Since $S$ is strictly totally disconnected, \'etale $\G$-torsors on $S$ are trivial, so are $G_{\Z_p}$-torsors on $\Spec(R)$. \end{proof}

 \begin{prop} Let $S=\Spa(R,R^\circ)$ in $\Perf$ be a product of rank one geometric points with an untilt $S^\sharp$ over $\Z_p$.
 Then pullback along

 defines an equivalence of categories between $\G$-BKF-modules over $S$ with a leg at $S^\sharp$ and $\G$-shtukas over $S$ with a leg at $S^\sharp$.